AngelKode/AngelKode/README.md

 ### Hi there 👋

-- 💡 Currently working with Java.
+- 🕵️ Automated Testing using Playwright (Functional and API tests).
-- 🕵️ Automated Java Testing with TestNG and Playwright (Functional and API tests).
+- 📈 Experience with Angular,Javascript,Typescript.
-- 📈 Experience with Angular,Javascript,Typescript and HTML.
+- 📈 Experience with Java EE, JDBC, Jakarta, Hibernate and SpringBoot.
 - 📈 Experience with Testing Tools like Postman.